 Dengue, also known as dengue fever, is a viral disease transmitted to humans by mosquitoes of the genus Aedes.
 The incidence of dengue is currently increasing dramatically, and it is now one of the diseases said to be re-emerging.
 WHO estimates the annual number of cases to be 50 million, including 500,000 cases of dengue hemorrhagic fever, which has a case fatality rate of over 20%.
 Two and a half billion people live in risk areas.
-Although initially seen only in the world's tropical and sub-tropical regions, dengue has now reached Europe, where the first indigenous cases were reported in France mainland in 2010.
+Although initially seen only in the world's tropical and sub-tropical regions, dengue has now reached Europe, where the first two indigenous cases were reported on the French mainland in 2010.
 As of 2014, the mosquito vector is found in 18 French departments, and there is a real risk that the disease may spread if patients infected with dengue arrive in mainland France.

 Causes and origins

 Dengue is an arboviral disease (a virus transmitted by insects), belonging to the Flavivirus genus of the Flaviviridae family, like West Nile virus and yellow fever.
 It is transmitted to humans by mosquitoes of the Aedes genus when the insects feed on human blood.
 The dengue virus strains are divided into four different serotypes: DEN-1, DEN-2, DEN-3 and DEN-4.
 Acquired immunity as a result of infection by one of the serotypes provides protection against that particular serotype, but not against the others.
 Consequently, a person may be infected by all four serotypes during the course of a lifetime.
 Subsequent infection by another serotype increases the risk of severe dengue, known as dengue hemorrhagic fever.
 An effective vaccine against dengue should therefore convey protective immunity against all four serotypes.

 Classical dengue begins suddenly after an incubation period of two to seven days, with the onset of a high temperature, often with headaches, nausea, vomiting, joint and muscle pain and a skin rash similar to that of measles.
 After three or four days there is a brief remission before the symptoms worsen, with possible conjunctival hemorrhaging, nose bleeds or ecchymosis.
 Symptoms then regress rapidly after another week.
 Recovery follows a convalescence of around two weeks.
 Although highly debilitating, classical dengue is not considered a serious disease, unlike hemorrhagic dengue.

-In some patients, for reasons unexplained, the clinical presentation of the disease can develop into two serious forms: hemorrhagic dengue and dengue shock syndrome, which is fatal.
+In some patients, for unexplained reasons, the clinical presentation of the disease can develop into two serious forms: hemorrhagic dengue and dengue shock syndrome, which is fatal.

 Dengue is currently considered to be a re-emerging disease.
 With economic globalization and the greater movement of people and goods, it is spreading to new geographical locations, increasingly thriving in urban environments and causing epidemics on a larger scale than ever before.
 The severe forms of dengue have been more and more widely reported during recent outbreaks.